botbind/docs/dashoptions.md

 # Dashboard Options

 Dashboard options lets a user control their bot easily using rich forms.
-If your bot deals with presistent storage and configs, you can set up dashboard options to give users easy access to tweak them.
+If your addon deals with presistent storage and configs, you can set up dashboard options to give users easy access to tweak them.

 Dashboard options can be divided in 3 groups: